 - Fewer Chances Of Birth Trauma

-The use of forceps is minimal in a C-section delivery, and thus, the chances of the baby suffering from birth trauma is also less.
+The use of forceps is minimal in a C-section delivery, and thus, the chances of the baby suffering from birth trauma are also less.

 - Infections Are Not Transmitted

 If the mother has diseases like HIV or if viral load is detected during pregnancy, c-section decreases the risk of the infection passing over from the mother to the baby.

 It is also important to know the risks that a c-section delivery may pose for both the mother and the baby.

 Disadvantages of C-Section for the Mother

 C-section risks for a mother include the following:

 C-section mothers need a lot of pain relief medication and may take longer to recover than mothers who deliver through vaginal birth.
 After a c-section delivery, it is common for women to complain of pain in the wound (where the stitches are) and abdominal discomfort.
 Abdominal discomfort may sometimes last for more than a month.